Latest Flex Office Market Insights: Australian Flexible Office Space Report - January 2024

 See our Q3 2023 Australian Flexible Office Space Report for more up-to-date insights on the latest Flex Office Market.

-The appetite amongst business owners to secure new offices this year has been increasing circa 20% MoM every month this year so far (based on the number of enquiries through Rubberdesk).
+The appetite amongst business owners to secure new offices this year has been increasing by circa 20% MoM every month this year so far (based on the number of enquiries through Rubberdesk).

 What tenants don’t tend to know is whether they should take a Lease on an office or rent a Serviced Office.
-Sometimes it’s a lack of information or understanding that leads to one option being ignored in favour of the other; or it’s Broker-Bias that decides the outcome.
+Sometimes it’s a lack of information or understanding that leads to one option being ignored in favour of the other, or it’s Broker-Bias that decides the outcome.

-When receiving a prospective tenant enquiry for office space, most brokers will turn to what they know best, and for most Commercial Real Estate Brokers that involves taking a Lease on an office even if a Serviced Office might be a better option.
+When receiving a prospective tenant enquiry for office space, most brokers will turn to what they know best, and for most Commercial Real Estate Brokers that involve taking a Lease on an office even if a Serviced Office might be a better option.
 The same is true* of Serviced Office Brokers, but since they are by far outnumbered by Leasing agents there’s a considerable Broker-Bias towards Leasing over Serviced offices.

 (*Exceptions to this (in our humble opinion) are Cadigal & Rubberdesk as the only Joint Venture between Leasing specialists and Serviced Office specialists)

 So to help you select the right option for your business, we’ve put together the definitive guide that compares Lease with Serviced, and a handy Q&A to help you get clarity on the best solution.